AlexAegis/js-tooling/packages/ts/readme.md

 ### `"moduleResolution": "nodenext",`

 Very important for interop with ES Modules.
-When importing a locally bundled dependency, using 'node' would try to import cjs modules from es modules,resulting in a runtime error.
+When importing a locally bundled dependency, using 'node' would try to import cjs modules from es modules, resulting in a runtime error.

+TODO: Explore `"moduleResolution": "bundler",`

 ### `"target": "es2020",`